Reggiane Re.2001 Falco II

 The Reggiane Re.2001 Falco II was an Italian fighter aircraft, serving in the Regia Aeronautica (Italian Air Force) during World War II.
-A contemporary of the renowned Macchi C.202, the production of this type was to be limited to only 252, but it was a flexible design that proved to be able to undertake a number of roles.
-Thanks to its maneuverability it could dogfight with more powerful opponents like the Supermarine Spitfire.
+A contemporary of the renowned Macchi C.202, the production of this type was to be limited to only 252 aircraft, but it was a flexible design that proved to be able to undertake a number of roles.
+Possessing a relatively high level of maneuverability, the Re.2001 could effectively dogfight against various contemporary fighters, such as the Supermarine Spitfire.
 The Re.2001 became the basis of a later, more formidable fighter, the Re.2005.